-Gal Gadot's 'Wonder Woman 1984' Photo May Have A Major Clue About Time Travel In The Sequel
+Gal Gadot’s ‘Wonder Woman 1984' Photo Could Be A Major Hint About A Popular Fan Theory

 Wonder Woman herself has come to save the day for fans wanting more teases from the film's highly anticipated sequel.
 Gal Gadot's Wonder Woman 1984 photo, which she posted on Saturday, June 16, gives the very first look at the superhero in the '80s edition uniform for the followup to the the 2017 box office smash.
 With few noticeable changes from her iconic costume in the 1917-set original, the Instagram shot will definitely feed fan theories that everyone's favorite heroine may just be be time-traveling in the new movie which will take place in, well, 1984.

 "She's back..."
 Gadot wrote in the tweet, along with an emoji mimicking her character's signature crossed-arm pose (sans gold star cuffs and headpiece, of course) and a "#WW84" hashtag.

 Entertainment Weekly noted that the colors of Wonder Woman's 1984 uniform look brighter, but perhaps that could be the lighting than a full-on revision.
 Since there aren't visible changes, does this mean that 1917 Diana Prince could have time-traveled to 1984?
 Or could this uniform be a flashback and the actual 1984 costume will be revealed at a later date?
 There are so many possibilities.